Satrat/AR-Reverb/README.md

 # Project Writeup

 ## Summary
- We implemented an approximation of realistic spatial sound on the HoloLens, taking into account the topology of the space when calculating reverberation.
-We used Unity and C# to interface with the HoloLens, broke down the space into subsections that could be calculated independently of each other, and Mono’s SIMD library for parallelism.
-The HoloLens has an Intel Cherry Trail processor, which supports SIMD instructions, but not direct interactions with the GPU.
+ We implemented a simulation of realistic spatial sound on the HoloLens, an augmented reality headset, that takes into account the topology of the environment when calculating reverberations.
+We used Unity and C# to interface with the HoloLens and broke down the virtual space into subsections that could be calculated independently of each other, and acheived parallelism using a a combination of multithreading and SIMD.
+In order to simulate the movement of sound waves around the room, we used a modified ray tracing alogirthm to create a virtual sound field in the environment.
 **Video:** https://youtu.be/HtJZRteUPh0

 ## Background